Nordstrom/bigdata-profiler/guide.md

 "customQ3ResultThreshold": 0,
 "customQ3Operator":" = | > | < | <= | >= "
 ```

-Take a look at [this](https://github.com/Nordstrom/bigdata-profiler#run-instructions) for a live example

 ### What does the profiler exactly do ?